Slash raises $100M Series C at a $1.4B valuation

 The Pine Bluff bank that kept buying

-Simmons Bank was founded in 1903 in Pine Bluff, Arkansas, a small city on the Arkansas River about 45 miles southeast of Little Rock.
-For most of the 20th century, it was a modest community bank serving the farmers, timber operators, and small businesses of southeast Arkansas.
-That changed in the 2010s when CEO George Makris Jr. launched an acquisition campaign that would fundamentally transform the institution.
+Simmons Bank was founded in 1903 in Pine Bluff, Arkansas — a small city on the Arkansas River about 45 miles southeast of Little Rock.
+For most of the 20th century it was a modest community bank serving farmers, timber operators, and small businesses in southeast Arkansas.
+That changed in the 2010s when CEO George Makris Jr. launched an acquisition campaign that fundamentally transformed the institution.

-Between 2013 and 2023, Simmons completed more than 20 acquisitions, including Metropolitan National Bank in Little Rock, Liberty Bank in Springfield, Missouri, First Texas BHC in Dallas, Landmark Community Bank in Tennessee, and Spirit of Texas Bancshares.
-Each deal expanded the footprint and added commercial lending capabilities.
+Between 2013 and 2023, Simmons completed more than 20 acquisitions — Metropolitan National Bank in Little Rock, Liberty Bank in Springfield, First Texas BHC in Dallas, Landmark Community Bank in Tennessee, Spirit of Texas Bancshares, and others.
 The bank grew from roughly $3 billion in assets to over $27 billion, making it one of the most active acquirers in community banking during that decade.

 The Centennial Bank rivalry

-Growth by acquisition creates problems that organic growth does not.
-Every bank Simmons acquires comes with its own core banking system, its own product set, its own culture, and its own customer expectations.
-Integrating those systems without losing customers requires flawless execution - and Simmons has had to build an internal integration team that operates almost continuously, finishing one conversion while preparing for the next.
+Growth by acquisition creates problems organic growth doesn't.
+Every bank Simmons acquires comes with its own core banking system, product set, culture, and customer expectations.
+Integrating those systems without losing customers requires near-continuous execution — Simmons has had to build an internal integration team that is essentially always mid-conversion.
+The risk is that a bank must keep buying to sustain growth rates, and when organic growth becomes the primary driver again, earnings can slow and investor patience wears thin.

 Building without buying

-Simmons Bank grew by acquiring what others had built.
-Slash takes the opposite approach - building financial infrastructure from scratch so businesses get modern tools designed for how companies actually operate today.
-Virtual and physical corporate cards, automated expense categorization, and accounting integrations come standard, not bolted on from three different legacy systems stitched together through acquisition.
+Simmons grew by acquiring what others had built.
+Slash takes the opposite approach — financial infrastructure built from scratch for how companies actually operate today.
+Virtual and physical corporate cards, automated expense categorization, and accounting integrations come standard, not stitched together from three legacy systems acquired through M&A. A clean, unified platform that even the most prolific acquirer struggles to deliver through deals alone.

 Browse routing numbers